-This course is a continuation of the concepts introduced in HIM 160 and 161.
-Emphasis is on understanding the selection and transition process of the EHR.
-Students will have hands on experience with EHR applications.
+This course is a continuation of the concepts introduced in HIM 160.
+Emphasis is on understanding the selection and transition process of the EHR as well as learning specifics involving the governance of the data that is generated by EHRs as well as other clinical information systems.
+Students will have hands on experience with EHR applications and practice with applying policy to govern data.
 (SCC)